 As a follow-up to the completed Biodiversity and Climate Change Project (BCCP), the ASEAN-German Cooperation Programme on Biodiversity Conservation (CARE4BioDiv) has been developed by the Federal Government of Germany and the ACB.
 The overall objective of the program is the protection of biological diversity and the sustainable management of natural ecosystems in the ASEAN region to contribute to the improvement of livelihoods of the local population.
 The Development Cooperation Programme is an umbrella program composed of the following financial cooperation (FC) and technical cooperation (TC) modules:

 |(i)||FC Module: FC-Contribution for a Small Grants Programme (SGP) by the ASEAN Centre for Biodiversity, Phase I financed through KfW (2014-2019).
 SGP I will be extended until 2022;|

 |(ii)||FC Module: FC-Contribution for a Small Grants Programme (SGP) by the ASEAN Centre for Biodiversity, Phase II financed through KfW (2017-2021)|

 |(iii)||TC Module: Biodiversity-based products (BBP) as an Economic Source for the Improvement of Livelihoods and Biodiversity Protection implemented by GIZ/GFA (2015-2019); and|

 ACB-NBA Cooperation: Capacity building towards Implementing the Nagoya Protocol on ABS, the City Biodiversity Index and the Strategic Plan on Biodiversity aims to complement priorities, expertise, and interests on biodiversity and development between NBA and ACB through implementation of collaborative activities on the three thematic concerns.
 Among outputs expected from the collaboration are the provision of support to AMS-India on the implementation of Nagoya Protocol on ABS, increase in awareness of city officials on the importance and value of urban biodiversity conservation, and enhanced capacity on achieving the Aichi Biodiversity Targets.
-As part of the project, the Capacity Building to Support the Implementation of the CBD Strategic Plan and Achieve the Aichi Biodiversity Targets is planned to be implemented in 2018.
+As part of the project, the “Capacity Building to Support the Implementation of the CBD Strategic Plan and Achieve the Aichi Biodiversity Targets” was implemented in 2018.